 Take Action: Start Talking

-Young people need information from an adult they trust.
-Start the conversation with your child today.
+Kids need information from an adult they trust.
+Use these tips to start a conversation with your child today.

 Talk early and often.